How good are your planning skills when it comes to communicating change?

 What do you think?
 Will you use it?
 Is this useful?

 How to learn about change communication

 Do you need a hand with your change communication?
-Come and join my Change Comms Masterclasses in 2019.
+Ask me to run a Change Comms Masterclass for you or your team.

 Further reading about change via the All Things IC blog: